Why should I sign up for direct deposit?

 What happens if I submit multiple requests to update my direct deposit information through my financial institution?

 You only need to enroll once.
-If you submit multiple requests to update your direct deposit information, the most recent enrolment you complete will become the account on file with the CRA.
+If you submit multiple requests to update your direct deposit information, the most recent enrollment you complete will become the account on file with the CRA.
 Direct deposits will only be made into one account, at one financial institution.